Retirement Social Security

 SewcreamStudio/Adobe Wooden blocks with percentage sign

-The economic downturn that occurred due to the pandemic had an impact on the Social Security trust funds too.
+The economic downturn caused by the pandemic also impacted Social Security trust funds.
 A slow economy hurts businesses, consumers, and investment funds like this.

 The pandemic also caused higher unemployment, which meant that many workers were not contributing to Social Security for a significant period.